Trump asks China to lift tariffs on U.S. farm products

-WASHINGTON (Reuters) - President Donald Trump said he had asked China to immediately remove all tariffs on U.S. agricultural products because trade talks were progressing well.
+WASHINGTON (Reuters) - U.S. President Donald Trump said he had asked China to immediately remove all tariffs on U.S. agricultural products because trade talks were progressing well.

-He also delayed plans to impose 25-percent tariffs on Chinese goods on Friday, as previously scheduled.
+He also delayed plans to impose 25 percent tariffs on Chinese goods on Friday, as previously scheduled.

 “I have asked China to immediately remove all Tariffs on our agricultural products (including beef, pork, etc.) based on the fact that we are moving along nicely with Trade discussions,” Trump said on Twitter, pointing out that he had not raised tariffs on Chinese goods to 25 percent from 10 percent on March 1 as planned.